Norge Ruiz: Oakland Athletics

-Ruiz won with his national team, the gold medal of the 2014 Central American and Caribbean Games in Veracruz, Mexico.
 Ruiz signed a minor league contract with the Oakland Athletics on December 23, 2016, that included a $2 million signing bonus.

-Ruiz made his professional debut in 2017 with the DSL Athletics and was promoted to the AZL Athletics and Stockton Ports throughout the season.
+Ruiz made his professional debut in 2017 with the Dominican Summer League Athletics and was promoted to the Arizona League Athletics and Stockton Ports throughout the season.
 In 13 games started between the three teams he compiled a 5-2 record, 4.37 ERA, and a 1.32 WHIP.
-He began 2018 with the Midland RockHounds.
-He had his contract selected on August 19, 2022.
-He was sent outright off the roster on November 3, 2022.
+Ruiz split the 2018 season between the Double–A Midland RockHounds and Triple–A Nashville Sounds, accumulating a 6–10 record and 4.89 ERA with 86 strikeouts across 134 1/3 innings pitched.
+Ruiz spent 2019 split between Midland and the Triple–A Las Vegas Aviators, pitching in 38 contests and struggling to a 2–5 record and 6.49 ERA with 54 strikeouts across 69 1/3 innings of work.